 Android, one of the most widely used Smartphone OS runs well in start as its free from all other extra Apps and usage data like caches.
 But, as time passes it starts getting slower and slower depending on your usage & the amount data in it.
-It doesn’t matter, whether you use a Nexus 5 or a Coolpad device.
+It doesn’t matter, whether you use a Pixel 2 or a budget smartphone.
 Everything ends up lagging & battery drainage.
 Many users find rooting as the ultimate solution.
 But, it isn’t true.
 Your device was running pretty well in the initial days, wasn’t it?
 Generally people find few 4-5 possible solutions to fix it, which isn’t the solution in all cases.

 Talking about the solutions, there are many possible reason behind a slow device.
 It could be a buggy App or an unupdated Android device.
 Today we’ll discuss all different possibilities to look over.
 You would surely find a solution for your slow device from any one of this methods.
 Let’s begin with 21 ways to make your Android phone run faster.